Bi-frequency illumination: a quantum-enhanced protocol: Introduction

-The goal of quantum estimation \citep{doi:10.1142/S0219749909004839} is to construct an estimator $\tilde{\lambda}$ for certain parameter $\lambda$ characterizing the system.
-It is noteworthy that not every parameter in a system corresponds to an observable, which may imply data post-processing.
-However, the theory provides techniques to obtain an optimal observable --not necessarily unique, \textit{i.e.} whose mean square error is minimal.
+The goal of quantum estimation \cite{holevo, helstrom, caves, doi:10.1142/S0219749909004839, parisBook} is to construct an estimator $\tilde{\lambda}$ for certain parameter $\lambda$ characterizing the system.
+It is noteworthy that not every parameter in a system corresponds to an observable, and this may imply the need for data post-processing.
+Either way, the theory provides techniques to obtain an optimal observable --not necessarily unique, \textit{i.e.} whose mean square error is minimal.
 The estimator $\tilde{\lambda}$ is nothing but a map from the results of measuring the optimal observable to the set of possible values of the parameter $\lambda$.
 One of the main results of this theory is the quantum Cramér-Rao (qCR) bound, which sets the ultimate precision of any estimator.
-Whether this bound is achievable or not depends on the data-analysis method used, and on the nature of the experimental noise.
-In most practical situations, maximum likelihood methods for unbiased estimators, together with Gaussian noise make the bound achievable.
+Whether this bound is achievable or not depends on the data-analysis method used, and on the statistical distribution of the outcomes of different runs of the experiment.
+In most practical situations, maximum likelihood methods for unbiased estimators, together with a Gaussian distribution of the outcomes of the (independent) runs of the experiment, make the bound achievable.
 In order to find the qCR --and the explicit form of the optimal observable-- one needs to compute the quantum Fisher information \cite{footnote1} (QFI), which roughly speaking quantifies how much information about $\lambda$ can be extracted from the system, provided that an optimal measurement is performed.
 In general, computing the QFI involves diagonalisation of the density matrix, which makes the obtention of analytical results challenging.
-However, if one restricts to Gaussian states and Gaussian-preserving operations, the so-called symplectic approach simplifies the task considerably \citep{Safranek_2018}.
+However, if one restricts to Gaussian states and Gaussian-preserving operations \cite{parisOlivares, adesso, olivares, serafini}, the so-called symplectic approach simplifies the task considerably \cite{Safranek_2018, _afr_nek_2015, pinel, friis2015, pinel2013, monras, jiang2013, marian2016, gao, nichols, banchi}.
 As the QFI is by definition optimized over all POVMs, it only depends on the initial state, often called \textit{probe}.
 This means that a second optimization of the QFI can be pursued, this time over all possible probes.
-Moreover, this approach allows us to quantitatively compare different protocols, \textit{e.g.} with and without entanglement in the probe, since an increase in the QFI when the same resources are used --which typically translates into fixing the particle number or the energy-- directly means an improvement in precision.
+Moreover, this approach allows us to quantitatively compare different protocols, \textit{e.g.} with and without entanglement in the probe, since an increase in the QFI when the same resources are used --which typically translates into fixing the particle number, or the energy-- directly means an improvement in precision.